on food sponge

 depths of 3-72 m (10-238 ft) and is one of several chromodorids that

 vibrate their gills.
-It lays a frilly, cream egg mass irregularly
+It lays a ruffled, cream egg mass irregularly

 mottled with darker yellow and probably feeds on a cream sponge.